nccgroup/hashcrack/README.md

 Other wordlists used are openwall_all.txt from Solar Designer, a crack of 275mil of Troy Hunt's hashes (mine), and breachcompilation.txt - origin unknown.
 (Have merged the last two.)

 Includes https://www.7-zip.org/ code - which is LGPL.
 Thanks all!

+nsav2dive.rule is from here - thanks! https://github.com/NSAKEY/nsa-rules

+License for nsav2dive.rule:

+The Fair License

+Copyright (c) 2015 _NSAKEY

+Usage of the works is permitted provided that this instrument is retained with the works, so that any entity that uses the works is notified of this instrument.

+DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.